oyewodayo/uMarketplace/readme.md

 A scalable microservice for handling orders, built with Fastify and utilizing Node.js clustering for improved performance.
 Features

-Multi-core processing using Node.js Clusters
-RESTful API built with Fastify
+Multi-core processing using Node.js Clusters and Fastify RESTful API built with Fastify
 Order and Cart management
-Database integration with Prisma
+Database integration with Prisma and Drizzle
 CORS enabled
 Graceful shutdown handling